joshcanhelp/budget-cli/CONTRIBUTING.md

 # Contributing

-Contributions to this repo are welcome!
+Thank you in advance!
+I'm happy to accept issues reporting problems or desired functionality so contributionsof all types are welcome!
 I recognize that not everyone using this tool will not be able to contribute code so read through the following list for how I can help.

 ### I want to add a translator!